WICG/nav-speculation/browsing-context.md

 _Note: the above code only makes sense if we decide that permissions are denied in prerendering browsing contexts, instead of having them hang until activation.
 [That plan](#restrictions-on-the-basis-of-being-non-user-visible) is still tentative._

 Finally, there's the case of the [page visibility API](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API).
-Our current plan is to treat prerendering browsing contexts as hidden, until activation, in which case code that only wants to run upon the user viewing the page could be done as follows:
+Our current plan is to treat (non-portal) prerendering browsing contexts as hidden, until activation, in which case code that only wants to run upon the user viewing the page could be done as follows:

 ```js
 if (document.visibilityState === "visible") {